At face value, annuities offer a solid deal: guaranteed income for life. But they are not the most straightforward of products.

-There may be less expensive ways to achieve the same outcome with another investing strategy.
-As with any big investment, discuss what is right for you with a trusted adviser who knows your entire financial picture.
+There may be less costly ways to reach the same outcome with another investing tool.
+As with any big investment, discuss what is right for you with a trusted adviser who knows your complete financial picture.

 Beyond sheer complexity, annuities have certain characteristics.

-Mortality credits should be viewed as a threshold investment return that is required to beat the income from the annuity, wrote Moshe Milevsky, associate professor of finance at the Schulich School of Business at York University.
+Mortality credits should be regarded as a threshold investment return that is required to beat the income from the annuity, wrote Moshe Milevsky, associate professor of finance at York University in Toronto.

 It's complex stuff, but here's a simple explanation: Imagine that 10 people at age 75 all invest $1,000 at 5 percent interest.